-We place Neighbourhood Policing at the core of our policing model and require a Deputy Chief Constable to work in smarter, more intelligent ways to cut bureaucracy and boost productivity and problem solving measures in our communities.
-We are looking for a team player to join the senior team, who can work collaboratively, operate within a complex and demanding environment and who has sound political and business acumen.
+We place Neighbourhood Policing at the core of our policing model and require Assistant Chief Constables to work in smarter, more intelligent ways to cut bureaucracy and boost productivity and problem solving measures in our communities.
+We are looking for team players to join the senior team, who can work collaboratively, operate within a complex and demanding environment and who have sound political and business acumen.